mjbright/packer-tf-vault/labs/lab8-tf-remote-state/index.md

 ## Create an S3 bucket
 AWS requires every S3 bucket to have a unique name.

-For this reason add your initials to the end of the bucket.
+For this reason **add your initials to the end of the bucket**.

 The example below uses `jrs` as the initials.

 In the `tf-lab5/learn-terraform-variables` directory create a new file `s3.tf` with the following: